Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Introduction

-The remainder of this paper is organized as follows. {The performance analysis based on spatial-independent channels without EMI is carried out in Section \ref{section_2}, \ref{section_3}, and \ref{section_4}.
-Specifically, Section \ref{section_2} proposes the system model.
-Section \ref{section_3} derives the LMMSE channel estimates and evaluates the channel estimation quality.
-Section \ref{section_4} derives closed-form lower bound of the achievable rate and analyze the corresponding power scaling laws.
-The extension to spatial-correlated channels in the presence of EMI is studied in Section \ref{section_cor_emi}.
-Section \ref{section_optimization} proposes the gradient ascent-based algorithm for solving the minimal user rate maximization problem.
-Section \ref{section_6} provides extensive numerical results and Section \ref{section_7} concludes the paper.}
+The remainder of this paper is organized as follows.
+The performance analysis based on spatially-independent channels without EMI is carried out in Section \ref{section_2}, \ref{section_3}, and \ref{section_4}.
+Specifically, the system model is introduced in Section \ref{section_2}, the LMMSE channel estimator is derived and analyzed in Section \ref{section_3}, and a closed-form lower bound expression of the achievable rate is obtained in Section \ref{section_4}.
+The extension to spatially-correlated channels in the presence of EMI is discussed in Section \ref{section_cor_emi}.
+In Section \ref{section_optimization}, a gradient ascent-based algorithm for solving the minimum user rate maximization problem is introduced.
+Extensive numerical results are illustrated in Section \ref{section_6} and the conclusions are drawn in Section\ref{section_7}.

 \emph{Notations}: Vectors and matrices are denoted by boldface lower case and upper case letters, respectively.
 The transpose, conjugate, conjugate transpose, and inverse of matrix $\bf X$ are denoted by ${\bf X}^T$, ${\bf X}^*$, ${\bf X}^H$ and ${\bf X}^{-1}$, respectively. $\left[{\bf X}\right]_{m,n}$ denotes the $(m,n)$th entry of matrix $\bf X$.
-The real, {imaginary}, trace, expectation, and covariance operators are denoted by ${\rm Re}\left\{\cdot\right\}$, {${\rm Im}\left\{\cdot\right\}$}, ${\rm Tr}\left\{\cdot\right\}$, ${\mathbb E}\left\{\cdot\right\} $, and ${\rm Cov}\left\{\cdot\right\} $, respectively.
+The real, imaginary, trace, expectation, and covariance operators are denoted by ${\rm Re}\left\{\cdot\right\}$, ${\rm Im}\left\{\cdot\right\}$, ${\rm Tr}\left\{\cdot\right\}$, ${\mathbb E}\left\{\cdot\right\} $, and ${\rm Cov}\left\{\cdot\right\} $, respectively.
 The $l_2$ norm of a vector and the absolute value of a complex number are denoted by $\left\|\cdot\right\|$ and $\left|\cdot\right|$, respectively. $\mathbb{C}^{M\times N}$ denotes the space of $M\times N$ complex matrices. ${\bf I}_{M}$ and $\bf 0$ denote the $M\times M$ identity matrix and all-zero matrix with appropriate dimension, respectively.
-The operator $\bmod$ returns the remainder after division, and $\lfloor x \rfloor$ denotes the nearest integer smaller than $x$. ${\bf x} \sim \mathcal{CN}\left({\bar{\bf x}},{\bf C}\right)$ is a complex Gaussian distributed vector with mean $\bar{\bf x}$ and covariance matrix ${\bf C}$. $\mathcal{O}$ denotes the standard big-O notation. {Besides, for ease of reference, the main symbols used in this work are listed in Table \ref{tab2}. } {
+The operator $\bmod$ returns the remainder after division, and $\lfloor x \rfloor$ denotes the nearest integer smaller than $x$. ${\bf x} \sim \mathcal{CN}\left({\bar{\bf x}},{\bf C}\right)$ is a complex Gaussian distributed vector with mean $\bar{\bf x}$ and covariance matrix ${\bf C}$. $\mathcal{O}$ denotes the standard big-O notation.
+Besides, for ease of reference, the main symbols used in this work are listed in Table \ref{tab2}.